valp0/academy-go-q32021/README.md

-# Instructions
+# API Instructions

 This is a simple Go API that will read from a local .csv file and display its content as a JSON response.

 Currently, this API supports the following endpoints:

 - /read -> This endpoint will read from a local .csv file (pokemons.csv) with two columns (first one must be an id of type integer and second one a name of type string) and display the read values as a JSON response.
 It accepts an "id" query param that has to be an integer and will be used to look for an item that has said id.
 - /fetch -> This endpoint will fetch a random pokémon with the id given as query parameter (or a random pokémon in case no id query param is given) and save it to pokemons.csv file.
 The fetched pokémon will be displayed as a JSON response.
-In case an id query param is given, it must be an integer contained in \[1,898\], i.e. 1 <= id <= 898.
+In case an id query param is given, it must be an integer contained in \[1,898\], i. e.
+1 <= id <= 898.
+- /async -> This endpoint will get the elements inside the csv asynchronously using two workers.
+Valid query params are "type", which can be either "even" or "odd" and will return only the elements with even or odd id, "items", which has to be a positive integer and will determine the maximum amount of items returned, and "items_per_worker", which will determine the maximum amount of items each worker can return (thus limiting the max amout of items that can be displayed in some cases).
+All query params are optional.
 - /     -> This endpoint was added just to send a JSON message to specify which endpoints are available, so it is only for general information purposes, in case it gets accessed by accident, since it is the entry point.

 This API was built using Go 1.15, to run it you only have to clone or fork this repo, then build the main API file by running ```go build main.go``` while in the root git project directory and run the generated executable file.